Mix of fresh fruits and veggies

 The Difference Between Vegan and Vegetarian Diets

-May 07, 2022 | Supplements and Nutrition
+May 07, 2022 | Supplement and Nutrition

 The history of vegetarianism stretches back through the ages; as far back as the Jain peoples in ancient India.
 As a concept and practice, vegetarianism was directly linked to the non-violence towards animals and was widely endorsed and encouraged by various religious groups and philosophers of the time.
 While the practice nearly dropped off entirely between the 4th and 6th centuries, a resurgence occurred during Medieval times, when monks eliminated meat from the diet for ascetic purposes.
 The upward growth of vegetarianism has seemingly continued from that point onward and from that, we’ve witnessed the birth of veganism.